 3D rendering has existed for the last few decades.
 However, the technology has undergone enormous advances, creating images and animations that almost look like the real thing.
 Today, 3D rendering is used in a number of industries, including construction, architecture, real estate, advertising/marketing, entertainment, and gaming.

 Modern graphic design programs allow artists and designers to use a new kind of canvas.
 3D rendering is the next step evolution of computer technology.
-So what is 3D rendering in simplest terms?
+So what is 3D rendering in simple terms?

 3D rendering (and its first cousin 3D animation) is a 2-dimensional representation of objects based on a computer wireframe model.
 Color, lighting, texture, shadows, and material are added to the wireframe to create lifelike images.